-Per the KP415 Amendment, the Company earned a regulatory milestone payment of \$10.0 million following the FDA's approval of the AZSTARYS NDA, in March 2021, as well as \$10.0 million following the DEA's scheduling of SDX in May 2021.
-Since the FDA approved the NDA for AZSTARYS and the DEA scheduled SDX the constraints were removed and revenue recognized.
+Per the KP415 Amendment, the Company earned a regulatory milestone payment of \$10.0 million following the FDA's approval of the AZSTARYS NDA.
+Since the FDA approved the NDA for AZSTARYS the constraint was removed and revenue recognized.
 The associated revenue was allocated among the two performance obligations identified at contract inception.
-Since both performance obligations were satisfied as of the end of the first quarter of 2021 the full \$10.0 million for each milestone was recognized as revenue during the first quarter and second quarter of 2021, respectively.
-In accordance with ASC 340-40, Contracts with Customers, the Company recognized \$1.0 million of royalty costs due to payment to Aquestive related to the regulatory milestones earned and recorded it in the item titled royalty and direct contract acquisition costs in the unaudited condensed statements of operations for first and second quarter of 2021, respectively.
+Since both performance obligations were satisfied as of the end of the first quarter of 2021 the full \$10.0 million was recognized as revenue during the first quarter of 2021.
+In accordance with ASC 340-40, Contracts with Customers, the Company recognized \$1.0 million of royalty costs due to payment to Aquestive related to the regulatory milestone earned and recorded it in the item titled royalty and direct contract acquisition costs in the unaudited condensed statements of operations.

-For the three months ended June 30, 2021 and 2020, the Company recognized revenue under the KP415 License Agreement of \$10.0 million and \$5.6 million, respectively.
-For the six months ended June 30, 2021 and 2020, the Company recognized revenue under the KP415 License Agreement of \$20.0 million and \$7.3 million, respectively.
-There was no deferred revenue related to this agreement as of June 30, 2021 or December 31, 2020.
+For the three months ended March 31, 2021 and 2020, the Company recognized revenue under the KP415 License Agreement of \$10.0 million and \$2.1 million, respectively.
+There was no deferred revenue related to this agreement as of March 31, 2021 or December 31, 2020.